-Ms. Wurman holds an M.A. in English Language & Literature from the University of Pennsylvania and an A.B/ in English from Princeton University, whence she graduated Phi Beta Kappa; she has also studied literature at both Oxford and Cambridge Universities in England.
-She has worked as a publishing consultant and a literary agent, including collaborating on bestselling and award-winning works such as Lalita Tademy’s Cane River (an Oprah’s Book Club selection) and Andrew X. Pham’s Catfish and Mandala (winner of the Kirayama Pacific Rim Book Prize).
-She further leverages her personal passion for literature and books in her role as Grayson’s “Ersatz Librarian,” in which role she is responsible for the “care and feeding” of the more than 8,000 books in the school’s ever-growing collection.
+Ms. Wurman holds an M.A. in English Language & Literature from the University of Pennsylvania and an A.B. in English from Princeton University, whence she graduated Phi Beta Kappa; she has also studied literature at both Oxford and Cambridge Universities in England.
+She has worked as a publishing consultant and a literary agent, and leverages her personal passion for literature and books in her role as Grayson’s “Ersatz Librarian,” in which role she is responsible for the “care and feeding” of the more than 10,000 books in the school’s ever-growing collection.

 Ms. Wurman has taught high school English and also a course of her own design for exceptionally gifted students at Duke University’s Talent Identification Program (Duke TIP).
-Once a participant in many programs for gifted children, herself, Ms. Wurman is especially familiar with the TIP program, where she has been a student, residential advisor, teaching assistant, and instructor over many, many (sweltering) summers in Durham.
+At Grayson, she teaches creative writing workshops and is delighted to be a weekly storytime reader for Pre-K and K-1 students in the library.

 A self-professed “research nerd” who jumps at any opportunity to sit in a classroom and learn, Ms. Wurman lives with her husband, two children, and a raft of orange pens at the ready for editing in Bryn Mawr.